lkruger27/NS_SOS_Formalization/README.md

 This is a Coq formalization of the natural semantics for the imperative programming language **While**.
 The formalization includes the following topics:
 * Framework_common.v: Num, State, Aexp, Bexp, Stm (syntax only).

-The Natural Semantics part (in the NS_Formalization directory):
+The Natural Semantics part (in the Formalization_NS directory):
 * FrameworkNS.v: framework for Natural Semantics.
 * ApplicationNS.v: examples of simple proof trees, semantic equivalence proofs and a determinism proof for Natural Semantics.
 * FrameworkAS.v: framework for Hoare logic and annotated programs.
 It also includes a soundness and completeness proof.